Flami42/ADM-HW3/README.md

 </p>

  **Goal of the homework**: *Build a search engine over a list of movies that have a dedicated page on Wikipedia.*

+ The repository contais:
+ * `collector.py`: a python file that contains the line of code needed to collect your data from the `html` page (from which you get the urls) and Wikipedia.
+* `collector_utils.py`: a python file that stores the function you used in `collector.py`.
+* `collector.py`: a python file that contains the line of code needed to collect your data from the `html` page (from which you get the urls) and Wikipedia.
+* `collector_utils.py`: a python file that stores the function you used in `collector.py`.